Arizona meteorite hunter finds success in Michigan

 PRESCOTT, Ariz.
 (AP) — Robert Ward dresses like a cowboy, but he’s often referred to as a “space cowboy.”
 Neatly displayed in well-lit glass cases at his Prescott home are the meteorites that he has found, bartered for or purchased throughout the world.

-The Daily Courier reports Ward made the most recent additions to his collection this month, when a meteorite was widely witnessed as it fell from the sky in Michigan.
+Ward made the most recent additions to his collection this month, when a meteorite was widely witnessed as it fell from the sky in Michigan, The Daily Courier reported .

 Using seismic data, witness reports, and imaging from the Doppler Weather Radar, Ward and other meteorite hunters were able to pinpoint where some of those meteor fragments had landed: a frozen lake bed near Detroit.